 One or two episodes of nausea, with or without vomiting, are not unusual after "T & A" surgery and are often a side-effect of the general anesthesia that needs to fully wear off.
 Nausea may also occur if any blood is swallowed.
 On occasion, some children experience nausea and vomiting over several days.
 Excessive vomiting is unusual and should be reported.
-You will most likely have a prescription for promethazine (Phenergan) or ondansetron (Zofran) to help control postoperative nausea or vomiting.
+In children 2 years of age or older, you will most likely have a prescription for promethazine (Phenergan) or ondansetron (Zofran) to help control postoperative nausea or vomiting.